CornElDos/CornElDos-Roulette-Strategy/README.md

 # Corn El Dos Roulette Strategy
 A way to eliminate 2nd Dozen and use less stake and still win.
 Buy in is $1000.
 Target $100.
 Try to use European wheel.
 Although target is 1oo dollars, you can go on.
-You will hit a longer loosing streak eventually, but with Fib you will mostly recover in one shot, and keep betting after a loosing streak.
+You will hit a longer loosing streak eventually, but with Fib you will mostly (on levels I haven't reached yet the middle dozen bet might obsfucate a total recover) recover in one shot, and keep betting after a loosing streak.
 The odds are in your favour to hit consecutive wins, based on how many numbers you cover on the play field.
 Demo wheel: https://www.roulettesimulator.net/simulators/french-roulette/

 So place a 3 neigbour bet, cover 7 thru 0, then manually add same betsize on 29 and 32. <b>This is the only way to omit 2nd dozen at all.</b>